lukereding/time-track/README.md

 3
 ```

-You type in the number corresponding to what you're doing and move on with you life.
+You type in the number corresponding to what you're doing and move on with your life.

 ### main commands

 There are projects.
 These are things you are working on.
-You can add and remove projects.
+You can add and remove projects:

 `time-track --add-project "some project"` : add projects you're working on.
 `time-track --rm-project "some project"` : remove some project you're done with or want to forget about.

 `time-track` : meant to be run as a `cron` job.
 To run every 15 minutes, use something like

 ```bash